gomezgaston/Analysis_For_Ecommerce/README.md

 - Understand the retention of customers on month on month basis
 - How the revenues from existing/new customers on month on month basis
 - How the discounts playing role in the revenues?
-- Analyse KPI’s like Revenue, number of orders, average order value, number of customers (existing/new), quantity, by category, by month, by week, by day etc…
 - Understand the trends/seasonality of sales by category, location, month etc…
 - How number order varies and sales with different days?
 - Calculate the Revenue, Marketing spend, percentage of marketing spend out of revenue, Tax, percentage of delivery charges by month.